Tensegritics/ClojureDart/doc/quick-start.md

 ## 6. Enjoy!

 Write more clojure code, new namespaces, have fun.
 The watcher will pick up your changes.
-Then execute you dart file again.
+Then execute your dart file again.